What does it feel like when ribs are broken? Changes in the area of the rib injury

 3. rubbing oil into the affected area tea tree 2 times a day;

-4. 2 tbsp burdock root, dried dandelion flowers, coltsfoot pour 500 ml of boiling water, simmer for 20 minutes, drink diluted.
+4. 2 tbsp. burdock root, dried dandelion flowers, coltsfoot, pour 500 ml of boiling water, simmer for 20 minutes, drink diluted.

-Possible Complications
+Possible complications

-• damage to the parenchymal organ;
+• damage to a parenchymal organ;

 • subcutaneous emphysema;